 Don't include the value of any noncash tips, such as tickets or passes.
-You don't pay social security and Medicare taxes or RRTA tax on these noncash tips.
+You don't pay social security and Medicare taxes or RRTA tax on these noncash tax due on tips you received but didn't report to your employer.